 In 2010, Jerome and Nancy Kohlberg, longtime seasonal Island residents and quiet philanthropists, bought the company, and hired Jane Seagrave, previously an Associated Press executive, as its new publisher.
 Julia Wells has been editor since 2004.

 Today the paper has subscribers in 48 states and several foreign countries.
-The Gazette has kept its distinctive publication format – an oversized black-and-white broadsheet measuring 17.5 by 23 inches with seven columns of type.
-Its new state-of-the-art website uses modern technology to continue the paper’s longstanding commitment to engaging the Island community with high-quality news, information, feature stories and contributed commentary.
+The Gazette maintains its traditional and distinctive format – an oversized black-and-white broadsheet measuring 17.5 by 23 inches with seven columns of type.
+Its website uses modern technology to continue the paper’s longstanding commitment to engaging the Island community with high-quality news, information, feature stories and contributed commentary.

 The Vineyard Gazette is dedicated to good, clear writing, excellent photography and the highest standards of journalism.
-Its coverage strives to illuminate the Island’s unique qualities, including its natural habitat, its arts and culture and its people.
+Its coverage strives to inspire and inform discussion about important community issues and to illuminate the Island’s unique qualities, including its natural habitat, its arts and culture and its people.

 In so doing, the Gazette has earned many prestigious professional awards, including being named Newspaper of the Year three times in the last decade by the New England Press Association.
-In 2011, the Gazette received a record-setting 27 awards from the New England Newspaper and Press Association, including one for general excellence, the top prize for small newspapers.
+For 2011 and 2012, the Gazette received a total of 51 awards from the New England Newspaper and Press Association, and was cited twice in a row for general excellence, the top prize for small newspapers.
 The judges called the Gazette “an outstanding, fascinating weekly newspaper” with “superb newspaper writing.”

-The Gazette believes a community newspaper should help promote intelligent and civil discourse about the issues of the day. ”I want the Gazette to be a vibrant voice for the Vineyard community far into the future,” Mr. Kohlberg said in announcing his purchase of the company, “continuing the wonderful traditions from the past, offering excellent, in-depth journalism, reaching the Vineyard’s diverse communities, and adapting, as necessary, to the changing economic conditions which are affecting print media all across the nation.”
+The Gazette believes a community newspaper should help promote intelligent and civil discourse. ”I want the Gazette to be a vibrant voice for the Vineyard community far into the future,” Mr. Kohlberg said in announcing his purchase of the company, “continuing the wonderful traditions from the past, offering excellent, in-depth journalism, reaching the Vineyard’s diverse communities, and adapting, as necessary, to the changing economic conditions which are affecting print media all across the nation.”

-We welcome visitors to our home in the heart of historic Edgartown, where we still print the newspaper.
+We welcome visitors to our home in the heart of historic Edgartown, where we create and print the newspaper every week.
 The building, now owned by the Martha's Vineyard Historic Preservation Trust, was built in the 1760s by Benjamin Smith, a militia captain in the Revolutionary War.
 Home to the Vineyard Gazette since 1938, the building still retains eight original fireplace mantels and brick hearths, wide pine flooring and wainscotting.
-We are happy to accommodate individuals and groups who are interested in touring the building and watching the newspaper being printed Thursday afternoons all year-round.
+We are happy to accommodate individuals and groups who are interested in touring the building and watching the newspaper being printed on our Goss Community Press on Thursday afternoons all year-round.